justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for our shipping engine so that Liferay Commerce can distinguish the new engine from others in the [shipping engine registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceShippingEngineRegistryImpl.java).
+> It is important to provide a distinct key for the shipping engine so that Liferay Commerce can distinguish the new engine from others in the [shipping engine registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceShippingEngineRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated engine.

-### Implement the `CommerceShippingEngine` Interface
+### Review the `CommerceShippingEngine` Interface

-The following four methods are required:
+Implement the following methods:

 ```java
 public String getCommerceShippingOptionLabel(String name, Locale locale);
 ```

+> This method returns a text label used for shipping options.
+See the implementation in [J6X8CommerceShippingEngine.java](./liferay-j6x8.zip/j6x8-impl/src/main/java/com/acme/j6x8/internal/commerce/model/J6X8CommerceShippingEngine.java) for a reference in retrieving the description with a language key.

 ```java
 public List<CommerceShippingOption> getCommerceShippingOptions(